Jerk Gammon With Corn And Coleslaw

 - 1 celery stick, cut into 4

 Place the gammon in a large saucepan with enough cold water to cover, place on the hob and bring to the boil.
 Drain the water then add the vegetables, peppercorns and bay leaves to the pan, again filling with enough water to cover.
-Make a parchment paper cartouche (or lid) and leave to simmer over a low heat for around 2 hours.
-Once cooked, leave the gammon to cool in the liquid.
+Make a lid with parchment paper (a cartouche) and leave to simmer over a low heat for around 2 hours.
+Once cooked turn of the heat and leave the gammon to cool in the liquid.

 While the gammon is cooling, make the jerk marinade.
-Place all of the ingredients in a food processor and blitz until they form a smooth paste.
+Place all of the ingredients in a food processor and blitz to form a smooth paste.

-Remove the gammon from the pan, reserving the cooking liquid for freezing if desired (it makes excellent stock).
-Remove the skin and trim off excess fat, so there is a thin layer of fat left on the surface of the meat.
+Remove the gammon from the pan, reserve the cooking liquid and freeze (it makes excellent stock).
+Remove the skin and trim off excess fat, leaving a thin layer of fat on the surface of the meat.
 Score the fat with a knife and set aside.

-Put on a pair of latex gloves (to avoid burning from the chillies!) and rub all of the marinade over the scored fat of the gammon.
-Place in a tray, cover with cling film and set aside to marinate overnight.
-The longer you leave it, the best and most potent the flavour will be.
+Using disposable gloves (to avoid the chillies!) rub all of the marinade over the scored fat of the gammon.
+Place in a tray, cover with cling film and marinate in the fridge overnight for a fuller flavour.

-Remove the gammon from the oven and increase the temperature to 200°C/gas mark 6.
-The marinade should have thickened slightly and will now be ‘spreadable’ in consistency, so spread this over the meat and return to the oven for 20 minutes to form a sticky crust.
+Remove the gammon from the oven and increase the temperature to 200°C, 180°C Fan, Gas Mark 6.
+The marinade should have thickened slightly and will now be ‘spreadable’ in consistency.
+Spread over the meat and return to the oven for a further 20 minutes to form a sticky crust.
 Alternatively, at this stage the meat can be finished off on a barbecue for a nice smoky finish.

-Remove from the oven, carve and serve hot with some corn on the cob and coleslaw.
+Remove the gammon from the oven, carve and serve hot with corn on the cob and coleslaw.

 Check the producer’s cooking instructions as some brands recommend soaking the gammon before cooking.

 Recipe courtesy of Victoria Glass.